andreaturli/vsphere-poc/README.md

-Experiment based on vijava and jclouds-vsphere
+Experiment based on vijava and jclouds-vsphere.
+Test also TravisCI merge button